By: Marilyn L. Davis

 If the purpose of your memoir is to demonstrate how you changed, what transformations you made, or your new found awareness regarding a particular issue, it is probably necessary to work in some of your backstory for the reader to understand the process of change, transformation, and awareness.
 This is especially true if the changes, transformations, and awareness are profound.

-John Robison’s memoir, Look Me in the Eye takes us from John labeled as a “social deviant” to an individual with Asperger’s syndrome.
+John Robison’s memoir, Look Me in the Eye takes us from John labeled as a “social deviant” to an individual with an understood diagnosis, Asperger’s Syndrome.
 This awareness and change of perception of himself and the world are what move us, and without understanding how he was bullied, ridiculed, and felt unworthy and odd, we could not understand the profound healing that he experienced.

 I was struggling in my memoir, Finding North: A Woman’s Journey from Addict 2 Advocate with how I could best explain my resistance to opening a recovery home for women.
 My reasons reflected my attitudes and perceptions in 1990, but I knew that they had their roots in certain childhood experiences.
 Therefore, I could justify a flashback to help readers understand my present state of mind and understand my attitudes and issues surrounding working with women.
 However, I did not necessarily broaden the scope of the memoir beyond my original intent, just gave the readers a pause point to show them how something from my past was still influencing my decisions in the time frame of the memoir.